sanzidaanee/Hackbio-cancer-internship/Stage 3/Report/Report.md

 - On the other hand, in cases of down regulated genes, the  top biological processes are cell-cell signaling, nuclear division, and mitosis in lung adenocarcinoma (LUAD) indicates disruptions in key regulatory pathways that control cellular communication, cell division, and proliferation.

-- Top enrichment pathways are inhibition of matrix metalloproteinases and  downregulation of this inhibitors allows for increased tumor invasion and metastasis , intrinsic prothrombin activation pathway closely linked to tumor microenvironment and genes involved in this pathway cell cycle control of chromosomal replication pathway leads to genomic instability, enabling the accumulation of mutations that drive lung cancer progression.
+- Top enrichment pathways for downregulated genes are inhibition of matrix metalloproteinases and  downregulation of this inhibitors allows for increased tumor invasion and metastasis , intrinsic prothrombin activation pathway closely linked to tumor microenvironment.

 ![Upregulated_genes_EA](https://github.com/user-attachments/assets/fef42a14-417a-45a3-b8fc-ee42c32bd3c2)